Career Strategies for the Musical Theatre Performer

 with Michael Mastro and Frank Schiro

-Broadway veteran and coach to Broadway stars Michael Mastro and Frank Schiro share valuable insights from a combined 50+ years in show business focused on not only "doing the work" but getting noticed, considered, and hired.
+Broadway veteran Michael Mastro and coach to Broadway stars Frank Schiro share valuable insights from a combined 50+ years in show business focused on not only "doing the work" but getting noticed, considered, and hired.
 In this two day intensive master class, you will:

 - Actualize your career goals, taking full responsibility for your career.
 (Think outside the “industry box”!)

 - Maximize your chances for success in auditions.

 - Utilize digital media effectively in pursuit of work.

 - Generate audition opportunities with the creative team (beyond EPA's) and build a resume without representation.

 - Empower yourself to communicate your own vivid, unique, and authentic essence to the group behind the table.

 This is a rare chance to receive feedback from two individuals for a fraction of the cost of similar workshops in New York City (and without the hassle of travel)!